shanamatthews/static-site-generator/posts/week-notes-3-19-23.md

 author: Shana
 keywords: [no, nothing]
 date: 2023-03-19
-draft: true
+draft: false
 ---

 I'm back from India!
 The trip went surprisingly well health-wise.
-I did take 7 (yes, SEVEN) different medications for my allergies/MCAS, but I didn't have any major issues and didn't get sick, so overall, huge win.
+I did have to take 7 (yes, SEVEN) different medications for my allergies/MCAS, but I didn't have any major issues and didn't get sick, so, huge win.

 ## Working

+I... am joining the docs team at Sentry!
+I've been on the DevRel team under marketing, which increasingly doesn't feel like the right fit given my hesitations about traveling and being a public figure.
+I'll be a documentation engineer, focused on making [Sentry's docs](https://docs.sentry.io/) great, both in terms of platform and content.
+My first day on the team will be 4/3.
+More to come soon!

 ## Experimenting